fbpx

 Charles L. Trippi (Georgia)

-College & Pro Football Hall of Fame – 1946 Maxwell Award
+Member of the College and Professional Football Hall of Fame – 1946 Maxwell Award recipient

 Arthur Tyler (Worcester)